 The college admits students to the radiography program following policies established by the faculty and approved by the administration.
 The college does not guarantee admission to all students that apply to the radiography program.
 The college uses a competitive, points-based ranking system to admit students to the radiography program.
 Completion of the program does not guarantee success in passing the national exam.

 A student must be admitted/readmitted to the radiography program to receive credit in any radiography (RAD) course.
-Students may take curriculum courses other than RAD courses before admission to the program or after entry in the sequence offered.
+Students may take curriculum courses other than RAD courses before admission to the program or after entry into the sequence offered.

 The radiography applicant is required to meet steps I-IV before enrollment in the fall semester.
 Students must complete each step of the admission policy before advancing to the next.